Macabresoft/piano-chord-catalog/README.md

 ## Deployment

-1. Build using Angular: `ng build --prod --output-path site --base-href /piano-chord-catalog/`
+1. Build using Angular: `ng build --prod --output-path docs --base-href /piano-chord-catalog/`
-2. In `/site/` copy `index.html` and rename the copy `404.html` for compatibility with GitHub Pages
+2. In `/docs/` copy `index.html` and rename the copy `404.html` for compatibility with GitHub Pages

 More on deploying Angular apps can be found [here](https://angular.io/guide/deployment).